payw-org/Contributing-Guidelines/README.md

 ### Do naming as long as enough to explain

 Don't worry about longer variable names.
 Eventually they're going to be mangled and ultimately shortened by compressors or obfuscators.
-It is important to make the variable names meaningful so that anyone can understand what those are doing without reading the whole documentation.
+Rather, it is important to make the variable names meaningful so that anyone can understand what those are doing without reading the whole documentation.

 ```ts
 const someValuesDifferentFromPreviousOne = {}